 So you’ll need to make sure that you have plenty of straw and/or hay for your animals.
 They can use this as extra insulation for their bedding.

-Plus, a lot of animals eat to stay warm so you’ll want to make sure they have plenty to munch on.
+Plus, a lot of animals eat to stay warm in a winter storm so you’ll want to make sure they have plenty to munch on.

 Also, make sure that all of your animals have a place to get out of the elements.
 It doesn’t have to be perfect, but they’ll need a place to go that will break the wind and keep the moisture off of them.